Trusted Atlanta Nursing Home Abuse Lawyers

-- Non-economic damages like emotional trauma, pain, and suffering
+Non-economic damages like emotional trauma, pain, and suffering

 Notable nursing home wrongful death settlements range from $1.57 million in California for late-stage bedsore that led to wrongful death to $200 million in Florida for someone’s death after falling down the stairs in a wheelchair.

 Report Elder Abuse

-Any person suspecting or knowing of misuse, neglect or abuse of elderly or handicapped adults living outside of the nursing homes or personal care home should report it to the Adult Protective Services Unit of the Department of Family and Children Services in the county where the victim resides.
+Any person suspecting or knowing of misuse, neglect, or abuse of elderly or disabled adults outside of the nursing homes or assisted living facilities should report it to the Adult Protective Services Unit of the Department of Family and Children Services in the county the victim resides.

 Elderly Abuse in Georgia Resources

-It also mediates consumer complaints, investigates and addresses consumer problems, takes necessary civil action against offending businesses.
-OCA works to prosecute crimes related to telemarketing, home construction and home repair fraud, identity theft and Internet fraud.
+It also mediates consumer complaints, investigates and addresses consumer problems, and takes necessary civil action against offending businesses.
+O.C.A. works to prosecute crimes related to telemarketing, home construction and home repair fraud, identity theft, and Internet fraud.

 Elder Care Attorney Atlanta GA

-When a loved one has been hurt or killed as a result of negligent care in a Atlanta, GA, nursing home, there are few things more important than locating the right nursing home abuse lawyer.
+When a loved one has been hurt or killed due to negligent care in an Atlanta, GA, nursing home, there are few things more important than locating the right nursing home abuse lawyer.

-If your family member has been living in a nursing home, not receiving the proper care, and has experienced nursing home abuse in Atlanta, GA, get in touch with us as soon as possible.
+If your elderly family member has been living in a nursing home, not receiving the proper care, and has experienced nursing home abuse in Atlanta, GA, contact us as soon as possible.

 Nursing Home Abuse Lawyers Near Me